I have had zombies on the brain recently.

 Where does this greed, violence, and lack of compassion come from?

 One of my favorite philosophers who writes on this subject is Rene Girard.
-Girard is known for his theory of mimetic rivalry and scapegoating, and in my opinion, his theory explains a lot about the zombie apocalypse, although of course, Girard never mentions zombies or zombie apocalypses.
+Girard is known for his theory of mimetic rivalry and scapegoating.
+In my opinion, his theory explains a lot about the zombie apocalypse, although of course, Girard never mentions zombies or zombie apocalypses.

 Girard, Mimetic Contagion and the Zombie Apocalypse

-Girard notes something interesting about human beings and human psychology: we are imitators.
-We don’t come into the world with pre-formed desires.
-We learn what to desire from the people around us.
+Girard notes something interesting about human beings and human psychology.
+We are imitators.
+That is, we don’t come into the world with pre-formed desires.
+Rather, we learn what to desire from the people around us.
 We imitate their desires.

 So, babies and young children develop desires by imitating what their parents and the other authority figures around them desire.

 As we get older, we learn to desire things by noting what our friends, the culture around us, and the people in the media and what they desire.
-One of the clearest examples of imitative desire are the cultural fads that catch on and spread like wildfire—overnight it often seems.
+One of the clearest examples of imitative desire are the cultural fads that catch on and spread like wildfire.

 Often this occurs because we see something on the media—a type of clothes or speech habit or hair style or whatever.
 The characters in the show desire this thing, and then all of a sudden, everyone else desires it, too.